Kaltsoon/react-native-material/material/3-communicating-with-server.md

 We have previously learned that we can provide running programs with environment variables.
 These variables can be defined in the command line or using environment configuration files such as _.env_ files and third-party libraries such as _Dotenv_.
 Unfortunately, React Native doesn't have direct support for environment variables.
 However, we can access the Expo configuration defined in the _app.json_ file at runtime from our JavaScript code.
 This configuration can be used define and access environment dependant variables.

-The configuration can be accessed by importing the `Constants` variable from the _expo-constants_ module as be have done a few times before.
+The configuration can be accessed by importing the `Constants` constant from the _expo-constants_ module as be have done a few times before.
 Once imported, the `Constants.manifest` property will contain the configuration.
 Let's try this by logging `Constants.manifest` in the `App` component:

 ```javascript
 import React from 'react';